gileck/training-app-v2/database-schema.md

   "_id": ObjectId(),
-  "userId": ObjectId(),       // Reference to users._id, Indexed "exerciseId": ObjectId(),   // Reference to exercises._id, Indexed "date": "Date",           // The specific date (YYYY-MM-DD), Indexed "setsCompleted": "Number"   // Total sets of this exercise completed on this date, Integer }
+  "userId": ObjectId(),       // Reference to users._id, Indexed "exerciseId": ObjectId(),   // Reference to exercises._id, Indexed "planId": ObjectId(),       // Reference to trainingPlans._id, Indexed "exerciseDefinitionId": ObjectId(), // Reference to exerciseDefinitions._id, Indexed "date": "Date",           // The specific date (YYYY-MM-DD), Indexed "setsCompleted": "Number",   // Total sets of this exercise completed on this date, Integer "weekNumber": "Number"      // The week number this activity belongs to, Integer }
 ```
 *Indexes:*